victorchen13/Final-Project/NFL_Bengals_Analysis/about.md

 ## Background

 As a diehard Cincinnati Bengals fan, I have had to watch as my beloved hometown team performs abysmally year after year.
-With no expectation of improvement anytime soon (they are currently 0-6 at the time this was written), I wanted to conduct some data analysis and statistical modeling to get to the core of the problem.
+With no expectation of improvement anytime soon (they are currently 1-11 at the time this was written), I wanted to conduct some data analysis and statistical modeling to get to the core of the problem.
-For my project, I will analyze data from the 2018 NFL Season, focusing specifically on the detailed play-by-play data from the 2018 season to try and answer the ultimate question of what specific metrics lead to wins for the Cincinnati Bengals.
-I'm also curious to see how more uncommon statistics that can be drawn from the play-by-play data compare to more successful teams such as the New England Patriots.
+For my project, I will analyze data from the 2018 NFL Season, focusing specifically on the detailed play-by-play data from the 2018 season to try and answer the ultimate question of what drives points and subsequently wins.

 ## The Data